 Confluence considers a multiplicity of factors in selecting securities for the Specialty Finance BDC portfolio.
-The quality of BDC manager is of central importance and factors that are evaluated include (but are not limited to): experience and track record, platform resources, workout capabilities, lending focus, industry reputation, fees and expenses, capital allocation policies, stock valuation and stock liquidity.
+The quality of BDC manager is of central importance and factors that are evaluated include (but are not limited to): experience and track record, platform resources, workout capabilities, lending focus, industry reputation, fees and expenses, capital allocation policies, stock valuation, and stock liquidity.
 Individual positions are considered against the backdrop of overall portfolio construction.
 Portfolio positions may be sold with consideration of these same factors, particularly when new opportunities arise.

-REITs are companies that own, operate or finance income-producing real estate, including offices, apartment buildings, warehouses, hotels, retail centers and medical facilities.
-Utilities securities include companies engaged in the production, transmission or distribution of electric energy or natural gas; the operation of water supply networks or wastewater or sewage treatment facilities; the provision of telephone, mobile communication and other telecommunications services; or the provision of other utility or utility related goods or services, including entities engaged in solid waste, electric generation or in the provision of waste disposal systems.
+REITs are companies that own, operate, or finance income-producing real estate, including offices, apartment buildings, warehouses, hotels, retail centers, and medical facilities.
+Most REITs operate traditional business models which are driven by leasing space and collecting rent on their owned or financed real estate properties.
+REITs can provide steady dividend income and long-term capital appreciation.
+Comparatively low correlation with other asset classes makes REITs a part of asset class diversification and can assist in controlling overall portfolio risk.
+Utilities securities include companies engaged in the production, transmission, or distribution of electric energy or natural gas; the operation of water supply networks or wastewater or sewage treatment facilities; the provision of telephone, mobile communication, and other telecommunications services; or the provision of other utility or utility related goods or services, including entities engaged in solid waste, electric generation, or in the provision of waste disposal systems.